mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 Your patch got a `r+`, so you need to update the commit message to reference the review, import the patch and push it to the remote server.

-**Note:** If the patch is for a repository where you don’t have write access, you don’t need this step, but will only need to set the `checkin-needed` flag in Bugzilla.
+**Note:** If the patch is for a repository where you don’t have write access, you don’t need to follow these instructions, only to set the `checkin-needed` flag in Bugzilla.

 Open the .patch file in your editor, find the line with the commit message, and add `r=NICKNAME` to the commit message.
 For example, the last line in